- International Students

 Alternative Student Loans

 There are a variety of banks and private lenders who offer alternative education loans for graduate students.
 Regis College has a formal process to review the alternative student loan offerings of the major lenders.
 Based on this review, we have chosen the lenders below who offer a variety of benefits to the borrowers.
 Be assured that Regis College receives no benefits, financial or otherwise, from the lenders presented on the list.

 Lenders offer private loan programs with different rates, fees, repayment terms and approval requirements.
 We suggest that you carefully review each program to compare the terms and conditions before deciding which alternative loan may be appropriate for your needs.
-All alternative loan information is accurate as of 06/12/2013.

 Please click on the link above to access “ELM“, the new Alternative Loan Portal used by Regis College.